What is the Wisconsin Youth Institute?

 How to participate

-To participate in the Wisconsin Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the Wisconsin Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

-Registration and paper submission due online by: March 26, 2021
+Registration and paper submission are due online by: March 24, 2023.

 Further opportunities for participants: